-- A. Testing Agency: The Construction Manager will employ a qualified geotechnical engineering testing agency to perform field quality-control testing. - B. Allow testing agency to inspect and test subgrades.
-Proceed with subsequent earthwork only after test results for previously completed work comply with requirements. - C. Testing agency will test densities according to Article 301.04 of IDOT Standard Specifications for Road and Bridge Construction, including all supplements, Jan 1, 2012.
+- C. Testing agency will test densities according to Article 301.04 of IDOT Standard Specifications for Road and Bridge Construction, including all supplements, Latest edition.
 Tests will be performed at the following locations and frequencies: - 1.
 Paved Areas: At least 1 test for every 2000 sq ft. or less of paved area but in no case fewer than 3 tests. - D. When the testing agency reports that subgrades, have not achieved the required density and stability have not been attained, the Construction Manager will make a determination as to whether additional drying and recompaction will be needed or whether the ground and soil conditions warrant more extensive treatments.
-Soft and unstable material that will not compact when rolled or tamped, shall be removed and disposed of according to Article 202.03 of IDOT Standard Specifications for Road and Bridge Construction, including all supplements, Jan 1, 2012, and replaced with materials specified above. - E. Subgrade replacement: - 1.
+Soft and unstable material that will not compact when rolled or tamped, shall be removed and disposed of according to Article 202.03 of IDOT Standard Specifications for Road and Bridge Construction, including all supplements, Latest edition, and replaced with materials specified above. - E. Subgrade replacement: - 1.
 The Construction Manager shall observe the subgrade performance under haul trucks and construction equipment.
 Areas which exhibit significant surface deflections and the development of rutting shall be identified. - 2.
 The Testing Agency shall test those areas exhibiting surface deflections and rutting with the Dynamic Cone Penetrometer (DCP) to determine the thickness and extents of subgrade treatment.

-3.08 MAINTENANCE
+3.8 MAINTENANCE

-A. In accordance with Article 301.10 of IDOT Standard Specifications for Road and Bridge Construction, including all supplements, Jan 1, 2012.
+A. In accordance with Article 301.10 of IDOT Standard Specifications for Road and Bridge Construction, including all supplements, latest edition.